pauleen123/last-project/README.md

 As a user of the application,you will be able to :

-1. See a description of the current eather in the city they ant
+1. See a description of the current weather in the city they want

  ###  Requirements